LightFunnels/apps-boilerplate/README.md

 - https://evergreen.segment.com/components

-If you are familiar with cloudformation please read the file: /backend/template.yml we use aws sam to dpeloy the project, you can check /backend/template.yml for more informations on how each function is attached to the apigateway, but in development.
+If you are familiar with cloudformation please read the file: /backend/template.yml we use aws sam to dpeloy the project, you can check /backend/template.yml for more informations on how each function is attached to the apigateway.

 ---